 Fig: Pictorial view of Hard body Armour

 Hard armour plates, more commonly known as (HAP) form the outer layer of an armoured vest and work in combination with the interior armour pack to stop a bullet from penetration.
 HAPs offer protection against high-velocity rounds such as armour piercing ammunition and constitute two basic types of materials.
-The first is a strike face which is specially designed to blunt, erode or shatter an incoming round, and the second is a laminated polymeric backing material which is designed to support the strike-face material during the initial stage of an impact.
+The first is a strike face which is specially designed to blunt, erode or shatter an incoming round, and the second is a laminated polymeric backing material that is designed to support the strike-face material during the initial stage of an impact.
 The backing material also efficiently absorbs the kinetic energy transfer from the bullet.

-For better resistance against Lead Core and Mild steel core bullets, hard armour plates or inserts employ a special varieties of materials like Ultra High Molecular Weight Polyethylene, Aramid, Glass fibre or a combination of all these materials together.
+For better resistance against Lead Core and Mild steel core bullets, hard armour plates or inserts employ special varieties of materials like Ultra High Molecular Weight Polyethylene, Aramid, Glass fibre or a combination of all these materials together.
 However, to achieve protection against armour piercing bullets, armour panel or inserts are combined with different grades of ceramics like ‘Standard’ or ‘Advanced’ and are backed up with Ultra High Molecular Weight Polyethylene, Aramid, Glass fibre or again a combination of these materials.

 Working principles of Hard Armour Panel:

-When designing lightweight and advanced hard armour, a guiding principle to be kept in mind is the ‘energy dissipation’ mechanism.
+When designing lightweight and advanced hard armour, a guiding principle to be kept in mind is the ‘energy dissipation mechanism.

 As a speeding bullet hits an armoured vest, its kinetic energy is instantly absorbed by the HAP.
 Using ceramics with a high degree of hardness the incoming projectile is blunted, thereby depriving it of its projectile impact energy.
 The residual KE of the shattered fragments from the projectile are also fully absorbed by the backing.